Video Game: Ar tonelico: Melody of Elemia aka: Ar Tonelico

 Title Drop: Many of the hymns sung in the games say their title near the beginning or the end.
 Example, Chronicle Key and Implanta say their names within the first line of singing, and Sublimation says it's own in the chorus.

-Likewise, the ladies in the third game have plenty of time to take them off and pose during battle.
+The ladies in the third game have plenty of time to take them off and pose during battle.
 Except in the one battle with time limit.
 Which is usually the only battle where each and every transformation sequence is shown in full length, just to taunt you.

 Visible Silence: Almost every scene in the game has at least one character doing this.